Leonardov31/flutter-projects/README.md

-# Apps created to learn how to build multplatform apps with Flutter framework
+# Apps created to learn how to build multi platform apps with Flutter framework.

 ## Created apps
 * [BMI calulator](/bmi_calculator)